isomerpages/isomerpages-govtech/media/technews/_posts/2018-01-09-checklist-10-steps-for-securing-a-smart-city.md

 ### **10. Ensure continuity of basic services**
 In the unfortunate scenario where all systems fail, cities need to have measures to maintain citizens’ basic access to utilities such as electricity and water, and to emergency response services.

----

-This story was contributed by David Siah, Country Manager (Singapore & Indonesia), Trend Micro.
-The views and opinions expressed here are solely the contributor's own and do not necessarily reflect the official policy or position of GovTech.